 We’d like to thank everyone who made it down to celebrate with us, and we hope you enjoyed the day as much as we did.
-For anyone who wasn’t lucky enough to make it (or anyone who’d simply like to re-live the experience) we’ve collected all our live-tweets and photos below.
+For anyone who wasn’t lucky enough to make it (or anyone who’d simply like to re-live the experience) we’ve collected all our live-tweets, videos and photos below.

 Please click on the links below for more information and links to each session’s content:

 - Political Access Docs - Navigating The Corridors Of Power

 - What Was Directing Like In 1992?

 - Dougal Shaw - Mobile Filming